LightningStalker/timecodecalc/README.md

-List of programs and the time code formats they are known to use:
+### List of programs and the time code formats they are known to use

 Program              Format(s) Used
 -----------------------------------